jestir1234/draft-challenge/README.md

 ### Running the app

+Clone the repo and cd into `/draft-challenge`.
 Run `node server.js` from the root directory and navigate to `http://localhost:8888/`.

 ### Structure
 ```